Ex-Obama lawyer Craig charged in Mueller spin-off probe for lying about Ukraine work

 WASHINGTON (Reuters) - Greg Craig, who served as former President Barack Obama’s top White House lawyer, was charged on Thursday with lying about work he performed in 2012 for Ukraine in a case that grew out of Special Counsel Robert Mueller’s Russia investigation.

-Craig, 74, faces up to 10 years in prison for charges of making false statements and violating a lobbying law.
+Craig, 74, faces up to 10 years in prison for charges of making false statements and violating a lobbying law, the Foreign Agents Registration Act (FARA).

 He is accused of lying to the Justice Department about his work after he left the White House on a legal review that largely vindicated the prosecution of a political enemy of Viktor Yanukovych, the Russian-aligned president of Ukraine at the time.

+Craig said in a statement he headed a team of lawyers that worked on an independent report for Ukraine’s justice ministry.
+After researching FARA requirements, they found they did not need to register as foreign agents under the law.

+“This prosecution is unprecedented and unjustified.
+I am confident that both the judge and the jury will agree with me,” Craig said.

-Craig’s lawyers called the indictment “unfair and misleading” and indicated that he will plead not guilty.
+Craig’s lawyers indicated he would plead not guilty.

 Skadden, Arps, Slate, Meagher & Flom LLP, the New York law firm that produced the report, agreed in January to turn over the $4.6 million it was paid and retroactively register as a foreign agent, as part of a settlement with the Justice Department.